 Thanks to advances in the cannabis culinary arts and the emergence of distillate, you can find a wide selection of high-quality baked goods, beverages, and treats infused with cannabis flower or concentrate.
 Consuming cannabis-infused edibles is easy and intuitive, offering the effects of phytocannabinoids and other cannabis compounds without having to smoke or vaporize them.

-Edibles are absorbed through the digestive system, which results in delayed onset as compared to inhalation and sublingual delivery.
-The absorbed compounds are metabolized in the liver.
-THC is metabolized in the liver into a compound called 11-hydroxy-THC, which is more potent and typically more sedating than THC.
+Edibles are absorbed through the digestive system, which results in delayed onset compared to inhalation and sublingual delivery.
+The absorbed compounds are metabolized in the liver, which converts THC into a compound called 11-hydroxy-THC.
+This form of THC is more potent and typically more sedating than THC that's smoked.
 Absorbing phytocannabinoids through the liver causes edibles to have their own distinct effect in most people.
 The onset process can take between 45 and 180 minutes, while the duration of the effects can vary.

-Cannabis tinctures — concentrated extracts contained in a liquid, most commonly alcohol or glycerin — came to prominence as a medicine in the mid-to-late 19th century, when western medicine adopted the use of medical cannabis.
-During the 1890s in particular, medical cannabis reached its peak in Europe, the U.K., and the U.S., largely in the form of extracts and tinctures.
+Cannabis tinctures — concentrated extracts suspended in a liquid, most commonly alcohol or glycerin — came to prominence as a medicine in the mid-to-late 19th century, when Western medicine adopted the use of medical cannabis.
+During the 1890s in particular, medical cannabis reached its peak in Europe and the U.S., largely in the form of extracts and tinctures.

 Topicals are cannabis-infused products applied to the skin in the form of lotions, oils, patches, sprays, soaps, lubricants, bath salts, and cool or warm balms.
 Topicals allow cannabinoids to be absorbed into the bloodstream at a slower rate than if cannabis were smoked or eaten, so their effects are typically felt only where they're applied, without the type of stimulation that causes intoxication.
-Topicals include lotions, salves, oils, patches, sprays, soaps, lubricants, bath salts, and cool or warm balms — and are often made from essential oils and other organic materials.
+Topicals often include essential oils and other organic materials.